 The quickest way to run or debug test in CLion is by using the gutter icons:

 Gutter icons also show test results (when already available): success or failure .

-When you run a test/suite/scenario using gutter icons, CLion creates a temporary Doctest configuration, which is greyed out in the configurations list.
-To save a temporary configuration, select it in the dialog and press .
+When you run a test/suite/fixture using gutter icons, CLion creates a temporary Doctest configuration, which is greyed out in the list of configurations.
+To save a temporary configuration, select it in the dialog and click :

-When you run tests, the results (and the process) are shown in the test runner window.
+When you run tests, CLion shows the results and the process in the built-in test runner window.
 The test tree shows all the tests while they are being executed one by one.
 The test runner window includes:

 progress bar with the percentage of tests executed so far,